jaspershen-lab/jaspershen-lab/content/_index.md

   content:
     title: 🔬 Research
     subtitle: ":point_right: [Detailed Research](./research/)"
-    text: "Our research is focused on the development of computational methods for the analysis of multi-omics data, with a particular emphasis on metabolomics and microbiome data.
-We are also interested in the application of these methods to precision medicine, aging, pregnancy, and other health-related areas."
+    text: "Our research is focused on the development of computational methods for the analysis of <u>multi-omics data</u>, with a particular emphasis on <u>metabolomics and microbiome data</u>.
+We are also interested in the application of these methods to <u>precision medicine, aging, pregnancy, and other health-related areas</u>."
     count: 100
     filters:
       author: ""